 NOTE 4.
-7% CONVERTIBLE PROMISSORY NOTES AND WARRANTS
+7% SENIOR SECURED CONVERTIBLE PROMISSORY NOTES

-Effective July 27, 2011 the Company completed an offering of \$5,000,000 of its unsecured convertible notes (the "Notes") and warrants to acquire 4,000,000 shares of the Company's common stock.
-Under the terms of the offering, the investors entered into a securities purchase agreement with the Company whereby the investor received notes that were originally scheduled to mature on November 30, 2011 and which are convertible into shares of the Company's common stock at a conversion price of \$1.25 per share, subject to adjustment.
-The terms of the notes have been amended several times and had an extended maturity date of May 11, 2012 which have been subsequently amended and extended to November 30, 2012, unless the holders of the Notes demand payment at any earlier date upon delivery of written notice.
-The purchasers of the Notes also received warrants that have a term of five years and are exercisable at \$1.25 per share, subject to adjustment.
-Interest on the notes accrues at 7% per annum and is due on the maturity date of the notes.
-The notes also contain a redemption feature whereby the Company can force conversion in the event its common stock trades at 200% of the conversion price for twenty consecutive trading days with a minimum daily trading volume of 100,000 shares.
-Net proceeds to the Company from the issuance of the Notes and warrants was \$4,615,000 after placement and other direct closing costs.
+On July 27, 2011 the Company completed an offering of \$5,000,000 of its senior secured convertible promissory notes (the "Notes").
+The Notes bear an interest of 7% per annum, originally scheduled to mature on November 30, 2011 and convertible into shares of the Company's common stock at a conversion price of \$1.25 per share, subject to adjustment.
+The Notes also contain a redemption feature whereby the Company can force conversion in the event its common stock trades at 200% of the conversion price for twenty consecutive trading days with a minimum daily trading volume of 100,000 shares.
+The terms of the Notes have been amended several times and had an extended maturity date to November 30, 2012, unless the holders of the Notes demand payment at any earlier date upon delivery of written notice.
+The purchasers of the Notes also received five year, fully vested warrants to purchase 4,000,000 shares of common stock at \$1.25 per share, subject to adjustment.
+Net proceeds to the Company from the issuance of the Notes were \$4,615,000 after placement and other direct closing costs.